jhorton84/React-Node-Tutorial/README.md

 ```
 Holy Guacamole J.T.!
 The class Component is just a class!... go figure. <br/>

 A class Component is a class that React has built into it.
-The render function is a method inside of the class Component, which we use to render everything inside of it that is returned to the dom.
-And we have made App a class that is a child of the Component Class in React.
+The render function is a method inside of the class Component, which we use to render everything inside of it that is returned to the DOM.
+And we have made `App` a class that is a child of the Component Class in React.

 ## Available Scripts